wbthomason/wbthomason.github.io/about.md

 # Research

-I work on **integrated task and motion planning**.
-My work explores approaches to task and motion planning that make few domain-specific assumptions but provide high performance and robustness to action failure.
-My current research continues along these lines, as well as looking into improved planning effort reuse through abstract plan representation and possible fusions of classical planning with modern machine learning for more efficient, automatic planning and execution.
+I work on **combining symbolic and geometric planning**, often referred to as "integrated task and motion planning".
+My work explores approaches to task and motion planning that provide high performance and robustness to action failure with lightweight domain-specific assumptions.
+I also research approaches to improved planning effort reuse through abstract plan representation and fusions of classical planning with modern machine learning for more efficient, automatic planning and execution.

 I'm also interested in algorithms for efficient cooperation in heterogeneous multi-robot teams --- in particular, for ad hoc teams.
 I want teams of humans and arbitrary robotic systems to be able to